knowankit/hoveron/README.md

 ```
 In the above example `btn` is from bootstrap classes and `fill-bottom-warning` is from the hover-on.

 **Important!** It's necessary to suffix the class name with bootstrap color name like `fill-both-primary`.
-You don't need to add any suffix in the 2d animation class which are `pop`, `push`, `float` etc.
+You don't need to add any suffix in 2d animation classes which are `pop`, `push`, `float` etc.
 ## Demo

 [Click here](https://hover.knowankit.com/)